 Our commitment to providing local means that we mostly sell what we grow and forage, finding beautiful natural treasures in the forests and fields that surround our family run farm in Kings County, Nova Scotia.
 The remainder, we source from other local growers.

-We grow mostly heirloom, unusual and hard to find varieties, along with some more traditional favorites, during our local growing season from May-October.
+We grow mostly heirloom, unusual and hard to find varieties, along with some more traditional favorites during our local growing season from March-October.
 The rest of our season is spent planning, preparing, organizing and dreaming for the following year.

 We use what is natural

 I was exposed to art history, design and composition from an early age, having grown up with a professional artist as a parent.
 To hone my floral design skills, I completed Conception and Design at the Catherine Muller floral school in Paris, France, where my eyes where opened to the possibilities of working with flowers.

 At Little Flora Gem we use flowers, vegetables, foliage, herbs and foraged treasures from our farm in the beautiful Kings County, Nova Scotia, and let the fields and forests around us inspire our design process.

 We DO NOT use floral foam, glitter or other additives.

 I love to create wild and whimsical, garden-style bouquets that are a combination of garden-fresh flowers, deliciously scented herbs and foraged natural treasures from the forests around our farm!

 Our bouquets are constructed in a delightfully unusual and organic manner.
 The result is a lovely arrangement that looks and smells like it’s the result of a morning walk through the garden.

 We are a family-run farm